The Girl Who Leapt Through Time (2006 film): Plot

 A moment later, Chiaki freezes time.
 Telling Makoto he is from the future, he explains the walnut-shaped object is his time-traveling device, and used it to time-leap hoping to see a painting that Kazuko is restoring, as it has been destroyed in the future.
 While walking with Makoto in the frozen city, Chiaki explains why he stayed longer in her time than he originally planned.
-Consequently, he has used his final leap to prevent Kōsuke and Kaho from the train accident and he has stopped time only to explain to Makoto he is unable to return to his own time period, and having broken the rules by revealing his origins and the nature of the item that allowed Makoto to leap through time, Chiaki must leave.
+Consequently, he has used his final leap to prevent Kōsuke and Kaho from dying in the train accident and he has stopped time only to explain to Makoto he is unable to return to his own time period, and having broken the rules by revealing his origins and the nature of the item that allowed Makoto to leap through time, Chiaki must leave.
 Makoto then realises she is in love with him.

 True to his words, Chiaki disappears once time resumes.
 Initially distraught by Chiaki's disappearance, Makoto discovers Chiaki's time-leap inadvertently restored her final time-leap: Chiaki leaped back to the time before Makoto used it.
 Makoto uses it to safely leap back to the moment right after she originally gained her powers; Chiaki would still have his one remaining time-leap.
 Recovering the used-up time-travel device, she explains her knowledge of everything as she shows it to Chiaki.
 Makoto vows to ensure the painting's existence so Chiaki can see it in his era.
 Before Chiaki departs, he tells Makoto he will be waiting for her in the future.
-When Kōsuke asks her where Chiaki went, she tells him Chiaki went to study abroad.
-She has made a decision about her own future.
+When Kōsuke asks her where Chiaki went, she tells him Chiaki went to study abroad, and has made a decision about her own future.